echtejosh/desktop-pet/README.md

 # desktop-duck
-A pet duck that wonders around on your taskbar!
+Decorate your desktop with a pet duck that wanders around on your taskbar!